tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

 #### 2. Block Gibb's Sampling

 Instead of sampling just one of the variables in one time step, we sample all of them at once and use it to update all the variables in the previous sample at once.
-This means that we eleminate a for loop that could cause efficiency problems.
+This means that we eliminate a for loop that could cause efficiency problems.
 We run the chain for many many time steps (say 1 million) and use all those samples to estimate the expectation.
-In such a long sun, all the variables are going to get updated anyways so the end resulst is not affected.
+In such a long run, all the variables are going to get updated anyways so the result is not affected.

 #### 3. Code like a real man

 Below is the **fully vectorized** code for implementing RBMs in python using numpy only.
-I have created a ``fit`` method that takes as parameter a dataset of shape ``(n_samples, n_features)`` and trains the RBM on the dataset.
+I have created a ``fit`` method that takes as a parameter a dataset of shape ``(n_samples, n_features)`` and trains the RBM on the dataset.
 Once fitted, the model can be used for two tasks:

 1. Generate instances similar to those in the training dataset
-2. Encode an instance to its latent space to perform dimentionality reduction.
+2. Encode an instance to its latent space to perform dimensionality reduction.

 ``decode()`` method can be used to perform generation and ``encode()`` method can be used to map an instance to its latent space.
 Some examples and experiments are shown below.